-Tobacco has always been said to be a gateway into heavier alcohol, drug and substance use among the teens.
-This was proven in 2007, when a study at Columbia University found that the nicotine in tobacco products poses a significant risk of structural and chemical changes in developing brains.
+Tobacco has always been said to be a gateway into heavier alcohol, drug, and substance use among teens.
+This was proven in 2007 when a study at Columbia University found that the nicotine in tobacco products poses a significant risk of structural and chemical changes in developing brains.
 These changes actually put teens at greater risk of developing addictions to alcohol and drugs.

 Teen Smoking’s Effect on Drug and Alcohol Abuse & Mental Health